PrincetonUniversity/hpc_beginning_workshop/07_slurm/README.md

 program in question.
 It can then start processing a data frame, for example, at rows 0, 100, 200, 300, 400, etc. and stop iterating after 99 rows.
 Thus if these arrays run in parallel, you would complete 600 rows.

+Note that it is normal to see `(QOSMaxJobsPerUserLimit)` listed in the 'NODELIST(REASON)' column of `squeue` output for array jobs.
+It indicates that you can only have a certain number of jobs actively queued.
+Just wait and all the jobs of the array will run will run.

+Note that each job of an array job does not need to be serial.
+The individual jobs can be parallel and use multiple GPUs.

 ## GPUs